daphne-eu/daphne/doc/DaphneLib/Overview.md

 ## Data Exchange with other Python Libraries

-DaphneLib will support efficient data exchange with other well-known Python libraries, in both directions.
+DaphneLib supports efficient data exchange with other well-known Python libraries, in both directions.
 The data transfer from other Python libraries to DaphneLib can be triggered through the `from_...()` methods of the `DaphneContext` (e.g., `from_numpy()`).
 A comprehensive list of these methods can be found in the [DaphneLib API reference](/doc/DaphneLib/APIRef.md#daphnecontext).
 The data transfer from DaphneLib back to Python happens during the call to `compute()`.
-If the result of the computation in DAPHNE is a matrix, `compute()` returns a `numpy.ndarray`; if the result is a frame, it returns a `pandas.DataFrame`; and if the result is a scalar, it returns a plain Python scalar.
+If the result of the computation in DAPHNE is a matrix, `compute()` returns a `numpy.ndarray` (or optionally a `tensorflow.Tensor` or `torch.Tensor`); if the result is a frame, it returns a `pandas.DataFrame`; and if the result is a scalar, it returns a plain Python scalar.

-So far, DaphneLib can exchange data with numpy (via shared memory) pandas (via shared memory or CSV files), TensorFlow (via shared memory) and PyTorch (via shared memory).
+So far, DaphneLib can exchange data with numpy, pandas, TensorFlow, and PyTorch.
-Furthermore, we are working on making the data exchange more efficient in general.
+By default, the data transfer is via shared memory (and in many cases zero-copy).

-### Data Exchange with numpy via shared memory
+### Data Exchange with numpy

 *Example:*